Armillaria mellea: Management

-There are fungicides or management practices that will kill A. mellea after infection without damaging the infected plant, but these practicies are still being studied.
+There are fungicides or management practices that will kill A. mellea after infection without damaging the infected plant, but these practices are still being studied.
 There are practices that can extend the life of the plant and prevent further spreading.
 The best way to extend the plant life is to improve the host condition through supplemental watering and fertilization.
 To prevent further spread, it is recommended to regulate irrigation to avoid water stress, keep the root collar dry, control defoliating pathogens, remove stumps, fertilize adequately, avoid physical root damage and soil compaction, and to not plant trees that are especially susceptible to the disease in places where A. mellea has been recorded.
 There is also some evidence that biological control using the fungus genus Trichoderma may help.
 Trichoderma is a predator of A. mellea and is often found in woodchips.
 Therefore, chipping or grinding dead and infected roots will give Trichoderma its preferred habitat and help it proliferate.
 Solarization will also create an ideal habitat as dry soil and higher soil temperatures are preferable for Trichoderma but poor conditions for A. mellea.

+Hosts

+Armillaria mellea is capable of infecting hundreds of woody plant species, including trees, hedges, shrubs, and vines.
+Susceptibility to infection varies among species, with some being more commonly affected than others.
+Common genera that can be infected include Abies, Acer, Aesculus, Alnus, Berberis, Carpinus, Catalpa, Cornus, Corylus, Cupressus, Cydonia, Eucalyptus, Fagus, Ficus, Forsythia, Fuchsia, Ginkgo, Hedera, Hibiscus, Hydrangea, Ilex, Jasminum, Juniperus, Lavandula, Lonicera, Magnolia, Malus, Morus, Olea, Picea, Pinus, Populus, Punica, Rhamnus, Rhododendron, Rhus, Ribes, Rosa, Rosmarinus, Salix, Salvia, Solanum, Spiraea, Symphoricarpos, Taxus, Thuja, Tilia, Viburnum, Vitis, Weigela, along with numerous other species.